alisaifee/coredis/docs/source/compatibility.rst

 ZADD
 ****

-Add one or more members to a sorted set, or update its score if it already exists
+Adds one or more members to a sorted set, or updates their scores.
+Creates the key if it doesn't exist.

 - Documentation: `ZADD <https://redis.io/commands/zadd>`_
 - Implementation: :meth:`~coredis.Redis.zadd`